oracle-livelabs/database/sharding/raft23ai/ui-app/raft-demo-ui-app.md

     ![<run_workload>](./images/additional_workload.png " ")

-2. Monitor the load from UI app: After additional demo data load, count will increase and all customers including recently will be shown like below
+2. Monitor the load from UI app: After additional demo data load, count will increase and all customers including recently added will be shown like below:

     ![<After additional demo data loaded>](./images/all_customer_after_additonal_workload.png " ")